-A coherent totality of education components in which students participate as Study programme part of their education.
+A coherent totality of education components in which students participate as part of their education.
 Every study programme is recorded in the CROHO.
+The entire set of exit qualifications for which the study programme provides training.

-Scheme which is intended to help Fontys students who are deemed student referred to in Section 7.3(2) of the WHW or an additional assessment carried out by the Examination Board, as referred to in Section 7.10(2) of the WHW.
+Part of a study programme that is concluded with an interim examination as referred to in Section 7.3(2) of the WHW or an additional assessment carried out by the Examination Board, as referred to in Section 7.10(2) of the WHW.
 Units of study may relate to the assessment of one or more competencies, a component of competencies (knowledge, insight, skills, attitude) or a combination of competencies.
 Students are awarded the relevant credits on passing the interim examination for the unit of study.